lalitbhagat7/lalitbhagat7.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming Applied Scientist at Amazon
+subtitle: Applied Scientist at Amazon

 profile:
   align: right